 In 2019, Joe Exotic was found guilty of 17 federal charges of animal abuse and two counts of attempted murder-for-hire-plots, for which he received 22 years behind bars.
 Except, upon an appeal, in July 2021, a three-judge panel for the 10th Circuit U.S. Court of Appeals determined that the trial court treated his convictions incorrectly.
 Instead of handling both his murder-for-hire verdicts as one, they were separated while calculating his prison sentence, which wasn’t right.
 Therefore, while they affirmed his conviction and denied a retrial, they did order a new sentence.

 Joe was given nine years each for the two attempted murder-for-hire charges and four years for animal abuse.
 Hence, he is now likely to get a shorter penalty, which should be between 17.5 years to under 22.
 Previously, this range was 22-27 years, as per federal guidelines.
 Joe is still fighting to get his conviction overturned, but he’ll remain incarcerated until then.
-So, at the age of 58, he’s currently at the Federal Medical Center in Fort Worth, Texas, where he’s undergoing tests to confirm the stage of his prostate cancer and seeking treatment.
-As of writing, his release date is July 30, 2037.
-We should also mention that Joe’s autobiography, ‘Tiger King: The Official Tell-All Memoir,’ will be released later this year.
+So, at the age of 58, he’s currently at the Federal Medical Center Butner in North Carolina, where he’s undergoing extensive treatments for his aggressive prostate cancer.
+As of now, his release date is September 9, 2037.
+We should also mention that Joe’s autobiography, ‘Tiger King: The Official Tell-All Memoir,’ will be released in late November this year.